MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 As the final step in the migration process, Contoso admins update the connection string of the application to point to the migrated database running on the `SHAOG` listener.
 This configuration will be changed on the `WEBVM` now running in Azure.
 This configuration is located in the `web.config` of the ASP.NET application.

-1. Contoso admins locate the file at `C:\inetpub\SmartHotelWeb\web.config`.
-They change the name of the server to reflect the FQDN of the Always On availability group: `shaog.contoso.com`.
+1. Contoso admins locate the file at `C:\inetpub\SmartHotelWeb\web.config` and change the name of the server to reflect the FQDN of the Always On availability group: `shaog.contoso.com`.

     ![Screenshot that shows the FQDN of the Always On availability group.](./media/contoso-migration-rehost-vm-sql-ag/failover4.png)

-1. After updating the file and saving it, they restart IIS on `WEBVM`.
-They use `iisreset /restart` from a command prompt.
+1. After updating the file and saving it, restart IIS on `WEBVM`.
+Use `iisreset /restart` from a command prompt.
 1. After IIS is restarted, the application now uses the database running on the managed instance.

 **Need more help?**